-The answer to the question, "Can I just go to the courthouse and file for divorce?" is one that can simply be answered, "Yes."
-The simple truth is that if you were motivated to do so, you could walk into the Harris County (or whatever county in which you live) and ask around to see where divorces can be started.
+The answer to the question, "Can I just go to the courthouse and file for divorce?" is one that can be answered, "Yes."
+The simple truth is that if you were motivated to do so, you could walk into Harris County (or whatever county in which you live) and ask around to see where divorces can be started.
 In Harris County, you would likely get sent to the district clerk's office.
 You would receive a brief run-down of what needs to be filed for divorce.
 However, the district clerk is not there to provide legal advice.
 It's not as if you can stop a random attorney in the hallway and ask him to fill the paperwork out for you.
-While you technically can file for divorce at the courthouse, it would probably prove difficult in reality if you are not prepared.
+While you technically can file for divorce at the courthouse, it would probably prove not easy in reality if you are not prepared.

-What you think will end up saving you time may end up costing you time
+What you think will end up saving you time may end up costing you time.

-Uncontested divorces can be quick(er) and easy(er) to get in Texas
+Uncontested divorces can be quick(er) and easy(er) to get in Texas.

 What can you do to save money and time in a Texas divorce?

-It is possible to get a sixty day divorce but it is not probable
+It is possible to get a sixty-day divorce, but it is not probable.

 What is a final decree of divorce?